fileformat-cells/FileFormat.Cells-for-.NET/README.md

 <p>Since FileFormat.Cells is available as a <a href="#">NuGet Package</a>, you can download the Nuget Package of this library.
 Well, the installation procedure of this C# Spreadsheet API is a matter of running a single command as mentioned below:  </p>
 <code>Install-Package FileFormat.Cells</code>

-## Creating a Word Document Programmatically
+## Creating an Excel Spreadsheet Programmatically

 The following code segment creates an empty <a href="https://docs.fileformat.com/spreadsheet/xlsx/">Excel<a/> file with a default Worksheet.
 <pre>